Eric Reid Collusion Grievance: NFL Anthem Protesters Setting Their Careers On Fire, Jason Whitlock Claims

 Cowherd’s premise was off the mark to some degree by asserting that actors and musicians never use their art to advance a political or social agenda.

-The panel reached consensus that every employee regardless of industry has to abide by certain work rules while they’re on the clock, but NFL players seem to think or have become convinced that they’re above that.
+The panel reached a consensus that every employee regardless of industry has to abide by certain work rules while they’re on the clock, but NFL players seem to think or have become convinced that they’re above that.
 Last month, Whitlock similarly opined that he blamed outside influencers who are providing bad advice, rather than Colin Kaepernick himself, for a canceled Seattle Seahawks workout.

 Parenthetically, reports have emerged that Cowherd may exit Speak For Yourself to concentrate more on his other roles at Fox Sports.
 Whitlock could anchor the show solo instead of bringing on a new partner.
 SFY may also expand to two hours.